modelica/MA-Bylaws/MA-Bylaws.md

 MA can approve documents from inside and outside the MA as Modelica Association standard.

+Any profit or loss during a year will be carried forward to the next year's budget.

 ## § 3 Membership and annual fee ##

 There are two types of members: individual members and organizational